simp/simp-doc/docs/user_guide/HOWTO/Modify_Puppet_Cron.rst

 .. _howto-modify-puppet-cron:

-HOWTO Modify The Puppet Cron Schedule
+HOWTO Modify the Puppet Cron Schedule
 =====================================

 SIMP deploys a cron-job, via ``pupmod::agent::cron``, to run a non-daemonized